Net Zero Skills

 Delivering a Highly Skilled Workforce for Employed Individuals

-React+ (age 18+) Under formal notice of Redundancy offers a package of support to help someone get back into work quickly
+Offers a package of support to help someone who is under a formal notice of redundancy to get back into work quickly

 Trade Unions are able to use funds to develop essential skills within the workforce.